-Area of Work Actions Assumptions and Cost Implications Measures of Success Review how ARB delivers its statutory obligations under section 14 to investigate allegations of unacceptable professional conduct and serious professional incompetence Seek views from all stakeholders as to how ARB's disciplinary regime might be improved.
+Area of Work Actions Assumptions and Cost Implications Measures of Success Link to Statement of Priorities 2017-2020 under section 14 to investigate allegations of unacceptable professional conduct and serious professional incompetence. disciplinary regime might be improved.
 Draft new rules and acquire Board approval for changes where appropriate.
-Undertake 3 month formal consultation on proposed changes.
+Undertake three month formal consultation on proposed changes.
 Publish new rules; provide training as necessary to those who deliver a service on behalf of ARB.
-Ring Fenced Spend Overall project cost £100k subject to the S14 review)Funds already allocated 2015/2016 The Periodic Review produces its findings sufficiently early to allow this review to take place before the end of the year.
-Government is clear as to any timetable for legislative change.
-Ring fenced spend 2015.
-15k Legal advice and interim amendments to systems, processes and rules.
-New Investigations & Professional Conduct Committee Rules are consulted on and published to come into effect by 1 January 2017.
-Appoint new Investigations Pool members Undertake an open and fair recruitment exercise to appoint architect and lay members of the Investigations Pool Ensure that the appointments process adequately fulfils the skills balance required on the Pool Provide induction and training to new members as appropriate.
-The results of the Periodic Review do not include any measures which require a fundamental change to how complaints are investigated 2017 Budget. £10k Recruitment & training costs The Investigations Pool has sufficiently skilled membership to fulfil its duties The Investigations Pool continues to work effectively and seamlessly throughout the transitional period
+Ensure that guidance and standard correspondence Ring fenced spend 2015.
+15k Legal advice and interim amendments to systems, processes and rules. published to come into effect by 1 January 2018.

+Area of Work Actions Assumptions and Cost Implications Measures of Success Link to Statement of Priorities 2017-2020 reflect changes to procedures tigations bers.
+Undertake an open and fair recruitment exercise to appoint architect and lay members of the Investigations Pool Ensure that the appointments process adequately fulfils the skills balance required on the Pool Provide induction and training to new The results of the Periodic Review do not include any measures which require a fundamental change to how complaints are investigated 2017 Budget. £10k Recruitment & training costs The Investigations Pool has sufficiently skilled membership to fulfil its duties The Investigations Pool continues to work effectively and seamlessly throughout the transitional period Priorities B appropriate.